Ngogaserge/Ngogaserge/README.md

 # 👋 Hello, I’m Serge

-I'm a passionate software developer with expertise in both backend and frontend development.
-I love building impactful applications, exploring new technologies, and always striving to grow.
+I'm a passionate software developer with expertise in backend and frontend development.
+I love building impactful applications, exploring new technologies, and continuously strive to expand my skills.

 ---